0Javelin0/tf2-autoexec/README.md

      - NOTE: These locations are default.
 Even if you have changed the location where steam is configured, the folders/directories following 'Steam' above still apply.

   4. Done!
-     - If no changes to your game have happened, [try these things](#-config-file-did-not-work)
+     - If no changes to your game have happened after restarting TF2, [try these things](#-config-file-did-not-work)

 ## (!)
 THIS CONFIG WILL:
   - Remove ragdolls & gibs